GiantsDev/Giants/MagicBeans/Beanbag/ConfidenceScoringBean/README.md

 # ConfidenceScoringBean

 # Purpose: Placeholder for ConfidenceScoringBean

-# Description: [To be completed]